Dogger Bank

 Dogger Bank (Dutch: Doggersbank, German: Doggerbank, Danish: Doggerbanke) is a large sandbank in a shallow area of the North Sea about 100 km off the east coast of England.

-During the last ice age the bank was part of a large landmass connecting mainland Europe and the British Isles, now known as Doggerland.
+During the last ice age, the bank was part of a large landmass connecting mainland Europe and the British Isles, now known as Doggerland.
 It has long been known by fishermen to be a productive fishing bank; it was named after the doggers, medieval Dutch fishing boats especially used for catching cod.

-At the beginning of the 21st century the area was identified as a potential site for a UK round 3 wind farm, being developed as Dogger Bank Wind Farm.
+At the beginning of the 21st century, the area was identified as a potential site for a UK round 3 wind farm, being developed as Dogger Bank Wind Farm.

 Name

 The name Dogger Bank was first recorded in the mid-17th century.
 It is probably derived from the word "dogger" used for a two-masted boat of the type that trawled for fish in the area in medieval times.
-The area has similar names in Dutch, German, and Danish.
+The area has similar names in Dutch, German, Swedish, and Danish.

-It gives its name to the Dogger sea area used in the BBC Radio 4 Shipping Forecast.